edinella/books/backend/README.md

 # Welcome!

-This is a simple example of a basic web platform.

-## API

-The backend API is based on [Adonis framework](https://preview.adonisjs.com/), which is a Node.js Framework focused on developer ergonomics, stability and speed.
+This backend API is based on [Adonis framework](https://preview.adonisjs.com/), which is a Node.js Framework focused on developer ergonomics, stability and speed.

 ### Getting started